yuanshunning/pickit-docs/docs/robot-integrations/yaskawa/index.rst

 | Before starting, the MotoPlus application should be placed on a USB
   dongle.
-| `Download the Pick-it MotoPlus application
+| `Download the Pickit MotoPlus application
   here <https://support.pickit3d.com/article/36-pick-it-robot-programs>`__.

 #.
 Load the correct USB device under \ **SYSTEM → MotoPlus APL. →